SUSE/scf/docs/high-availability.md

 These roles should have `scaling/indexed == 1`.

 > Note: the [documentation](https://github.com/cloudfoundry/cf-mysql-release#create-load-balancer) for the MySQL proxy mentions that an active/passive balancing policy should be used, to decrease chances of deadlocking.
+See more details on active/passive [here](https://github.com/cloudfoundry/cf-mysql-release/blob/develop/docs/proxy.md#consistent-routing).

 > It also mentions that health checking should be done on a specific port.
 Some of these requirements may not be supported by UCP.

 ### Internally, by the gorouter and haproxy